WeaselGames/godot_luaAPI_docs/docs/classes/lua_coroutine.md

 # LuaCoroutine

 ## Description
-The confusingly named LuaCoroutine class is used to create and manage Lua coroutines.
+The LuaCoroutine class is used to create and manage Lua coroutines.
 Lua coroutines bound to the same Lua object share the same global table.

 In contrast to the [LuaAPI](lua_api.md) class, any file or string you load into the state will not be immediately executed.
 Everytime the [resume](#resume) method is called, the Lua code will execute until its end is reached or until `yield` is called from Lua.